A family of symmetric functions associated with Stirling permutations: Acknowledgments

 \section{Acknowledgments}

-The author is greatful to Michelle Wachs for her guidance during this project and all the valuable discussions.
-The author also would like to thank Ira Gessel for the valuable discussions and useful comments to improve both the context and the presentation of the results.
-A great part of this work was done while the author was supported by NSF Grant DMS 1202755.
+The author is grateful to Michelle Wachs for her guidance during this project and all the valuable discussions.
+The author also would like to thank Ira Gessel and Fran\c{c}ois Bergeron for the valuable discussions and useful comments to improve both the context and the presentation of the results.
+The author also appreciates the very helpful comments of two anonymous referees.
+A great part of this work was done while the author was supported by NSF Grant DMS 1202755 and by Colciencias (Departamento Administrativo de Ciencia, Tecnolog\'ia e Innovaci\'on).